blaze-fire/Salary-Predictor/readme.md

 The 95% confidence interval for our predictions : [130003.6634 , 302895.4814]

-The **R2** score from Stacking Ensemble model predictions is **0.7342**, the model explains about 3/4 th of the observed variation, which is great, which is acceptable if not great.
+The **R2** score from Stacking Ensemble model predictions is **0.7342**, the model explains about 3/4 th of the observed variation, which is great.
 The model can give much better predictions if fed with more data.

 Also, here our tuned **RandomForest** performs slightly better than our ensemble: